millywanderi/codingtemple/README.md

 (functions).
 It focuses on organizing code into reusable blueprints called classes, which define the structure and behavior of the objects created from them.

+* **OOP Principles.** We fully explore the four key principles of Object-Oriented Programming (OOP): Encapsulation, Abstraction, Inheritance, and Polymorphism.